 - 1. Visit libraryaware.com and sign in with your email address and password. - 2.
-Click on Newsletters at the top left. - Click on Newsletter Lists on the left.
+Click on Newsletters at the top left. - 3.
+Click on Newsletter Lists on the left.
 Scroll down to Tailored Titles and click Create Issue.
 (To minimize the risk of losing unsaved work, name this issue and save it before you do anything else.
 Name it your email-membername, e.g. tim.spindle-johndoe). - 4.
-Personalize the template with the member's name, the date, and your name and contact information where appropriate. - 5.
-Click on the Based on your survey... line and when the menu bar appears, click Add New-Book-Jacket on left with annotation. - 6.
+Personalize the template with the member's name, the date, and your name and contact information where appropriate. - 6.
 Search for the version of the title with the correct annotation and click its Use this book button.
-Click the Rich Text button to convert the annotation to rich text and then add a sentence or two (bolded, to stand out) explaining why you chose this title. - 7.
-Click on each title's link to ensure that it links to the proper record(s) in the catalog.
-Don't suggest paperbacks and don't suggest a title we don't own. - 8.
-When your list is ready to send: - Click the Save button at the top right
+Click the Rich Text button to convert the annotation to rich text and then add a sentence or two (bolded, to stand out) explaining why you chose this title.

+- 7. Click on each title's link to ensure that it links to the proper record(s) in the catalog.
+Don't suggest paperbacks and don't suggest a title we don't own.

+- 8. When your list is ready to send:

+- Click the Save button at the top right

 - Click the Publish to... button

 - Select to Schedule Email

 - Select to Publish: Immediately

 - Enter "Tailored Titles for member's name" as the Subject of your email

 - Enter the member's email address in the Email Addresses box and then click the Schedule

 Send button

-- Sign in to Basecamp (metrolibrary.basecamphq.com) and mark as complete
+- Sign in to Teamwork (metrolibrary.teamwork.com) and mark as complete